wp-plugins/contact-form-7-skins/readme.txt

 = What is CF7 Skins? =

 CF7 Skins is an add-on plugin for the Contact Form 7 plugin.
-It extends the functionality of Contact Form 7 plugin by adding ready to use Templates and Styles to it.
-This allows even non-expert users to create complex Contact Form 7 forms with no HTML or CSS skills.
-You can learn more about by visiting [cf7skins.com](http://www.cf7skins.com)
+It extends the functionality of Contact Form 7 by adding ready to use Templates and Styles to it.
+You can learn more by visiting [cf7skins.com](http://cf7skins.com/)

-= Can I customize CF7 Skins Templates on my own? =
+= Is there Documentation available? =

-Yes, you can.
-See how to [edit CF7 Skins Templates](http://kb.cf7skins.com/edit-your-cf7-skins-form/).
+Yes, our in-depth [Documentation](http://docs.cf7skins.com/) is a great place to find detailed answers.
+It covers how to get started, how to customize your forms with CF7 Skins and everything else in between.

-= Can I modify CF7 Skins Styles? =
+= How do I get started? =

-Yes, please see how to [modify CF7 Skins Styles](http://docs.cf7skins.com/#customizing-cf7-skins-forms-1386).
+There is a range of [Tutorials](http://kb.cf7skins.com/category/tutorials/) available to help you get started using CF7 Skins.

 = How do I get more Templates and Styles for CF7 Skins? =

-You can get more templates and styles with the [pro version](http://cf7skins.com/pro-version/) of the plugin.
+You can get more templates and styles with the [Pro Version](http://cf7skins.com/pro-version/) of the plugin.
+The Pro Version also includes access to [premium email support](http://cf7skins.com/support/#premium-email-support) by paid support staff.

 = Where can I find answers to Frequently Asked Questions? = Many questions have been answered on the [CF7 Skins FAQ](http://kb.cf7skins.com/faq/) on the plugin website.